amandaceereja/Projeto.Clone.Iphone/README.md

 ---

-## Licencia
+## License

-Este proyecto fue desarrollado con fines educativos y de portafolio personal.
-Inspirado en el sitio oficial de Apple.
-Todos los derechos de imagen y marca pertenecen a Apple Inc.
+This project was developed for educational and portfolio purposes only.
+Inspired by Apple’s official website.
+All image and brand rights belong to Apple Inc.

 ---

-## Autora
+## Author

 GitHub: @amandaceereja
-Contacto: amandacereja027@outlook.com
+Contact: amandacereja027@outlook.com